torchnyu/blog/_posts/2021-01-20-learn-imperfectly.md

 to form a complete picture.
 Learning is about managing to form some sort of comprehension out of an imperfect set of data.

-So go read a couple pages of CLRS and get bored.
+Go read a couple pages of CLRS and get bored.
 Go try to read Knuth and fail (I currently have a copy of TAOCP: Volume 3 on my desk of which I've read maybe 3 pages).
 Skim a few blog posts.
 It'll only help you.